Top 10 reasons for a car breakdown

 What are the reasons for a car to break down?

 1. Flat or faulty battery – 30%

-- Driving a lot of short journeys with a fair amount of stopping and starting you could eventually drain the battery.
+- You could eventually drain the battery by driving a lot of short journeys with a fair amount of stopping and starting.
 To avoid getting a flat battery, take the car for a decent long run in the daylight – preferably without using lights, wipers and heating.
-The longer drive will give the battery the opportunity to recharge.
+The longer drive will allow the battery to recharge.

 2. Lost keys – 10%